 Why: It can be difficult to look at lots of small areas: by grouping areas, you can create fewer, larger areas that can still be specifically targeted; it also gives an understanding of the make-up of your local area.

 How: Decide which attributes you are most interested in: is it the age of the population, or how much they tend to go to an artform, or what Audience Spectrum groups are highest?
-In the Excel file of the APR+, sort by those columns, and either highlight them by bands of how high the proportion is, or create a new column with numbered bands (e.g. you could use quartiles: the quarter which are highest, the quarter which are next highest and so on).
-You can then look at where the groups are in several ways: looking up in the APR+ the names of the sectors; making a map on computer of the different lists of sectors (either yourself, or by asking us to do it); or draw/highlight them on a hard copy map (you can buy laminated postcode maps for different areas online, which can work well).
+In the Excel file of the PPR+, sort by those columns, and either highlight them by bands of how high the proportion is, or create a new column with numbered bands (e.g. you could use quartiles: the quarter which are highest, the quarter which are next highest and so on).
+You can then look at where the groups are in several ways: looking up in the PPR+ the names of the sectors; making a map on computer of the different lists of sectors (either yourself, or by asking us to do it); or draw/highlight them on a hard copy map (you can buy laminated postcode maps for different areas online, which can work well).

-7. Link Your APR+ to Other Information
+7. Link Your PPR+ to Other Information

 Why: There may be other information you’d like to compare, or to give a more detailed picture of your area.

-There are a wide range of other ways in which you can use your APR+: if you have any questions or would like to share ways in which you’ve found it useful, please get in touch via hello@theaudienceagency.org.
+There are a wide range of other ways in which you can use your PPR+: if you have any questions or would like to share ways in which you’ve found it useful, please get in touch via answers@theaudienceagency.org.

 Image of Area Profile Reports | Introductory Video